-Dual diagnosis, or co-occurring disorder, affects a significant amount of people who have drug addiction or alcohol addiction.
+Dual diagnosis, or co-occurring disorder, affects a significant amount of people who have a drug addiction or alcohol addiction.
 Those with a dual diagnosis are considered to be high risk and may have different responses to the standard alcohol and drug addiction rehabilitation programmes.
-Dual diagnosis treatment is very important and needs to be specifically addressed for people with co-occurring disorder because they are more inclined to engage in destructive behaviour such as self-harm or even suicide attempts.
+Dual diagnosis treatment is very important and needs to be specifically addressed for people with co-occurring disorder because they are more inclined to engage in destructive behaviours such as self-harm or even suicide attempts.

 Dual diagnosis describes people who suffer from two or more medical disorders at the same time.
 A person who has a drug or alcohol addiction as well a psychological disorder like depression, anxiety, PTSD or schizophrenia qualifies for this diagnosis.